Floyd Mayweather Jr. vs. Manny Pacquiao: Fight details

-Floyd Mayweather Jr. vs. Manny Pacquiao was held at the MGM Grand Garden Arena in Las Vegas, Nevada.
+Floyd Mayweather Jr. vs. Manny Pacquiao for the unified world welterweight championship was held at the MGM Grand Garden Arena in Las Vegas, Nevada.
 Tickets for the fight went on sale on April 23 after an agreement had been reached over ticket allocation.
 Only 500 tickets went on sale to the public, priced at $1,500, $2,500, $3,500, $5,000, and $7,500 for the 16,800 capacity MGM Grand.
 The tickets that went on sale sold out within a minute.
 As per the contract, the first $160 million of revenue and the revenue above $180 million from the fight was split 60/40 between the fighters, with Mayweather receiving the larger 60% share.
 Revenue between $160 million and $180 million was to be split 51/49, with the 51% share going to the winner.
 Both fighters were expected to earn at least $100 million in revenue from their participation.
 Although the event was jointly promoted by Mayweather Promotions and Top Rank, the contract named Mayweather Promotions as the lead promoter of the fight.
 Both fighters agreed to undergo drug testing by the United States Anti-Doping Agency, including random blood and urine testing prior to the fight, a test following the fight and a ban from professional boxing for four years if they test positive.
 Neither fighter has failed a drug test during their professional career.

-Kenny Bayless served as the in-ring referee, as chosen by the Nevada Athletic Commission.
+Kenny Bayless served as the in-ring referee, as chosen by the Nevada State Athletic Commission.
 Bayless has previously officiated five of Mayweather's past bouts and seven of Pacquiao's and he earned a record $25,000 for officiating this fight.
 Burt Clements, Dave Moretti and Glenn Feldman served as judges.
 The U.S. national anthem, "The Star-Spangled Banner", was performed by Jamie Foxx.
 The Philippine national anthem, "Lupang Hinirang", was performed by Filipino-American singer Gail Banawis, joined by The Word Chorale—a choir of Filipino pastors.

 A large number of celebrities were in attendance; singer Justin Bieber was among Mayweather's entourage, while Pacquiao was joined by comedian Jimmy Kimmel—who had discussed the possibility of entering with him when Pacquiao appeared on his talk show Jimmy Kimmel Live.
 Kimmel wore an outfit parodying Bieber's wardrobe from a pre-fight press conference and photobombed a pre-fight photo taken by Pacquiao.
 Other figures in attendance included Steffi Graf and Andre Agassi, Beyoncé and Jay-Z, Charles Barkley, Mike Tyson, Clint Eastwood, Robert De Niro, Denzel Washington, Michael J. Fox, Donald Trump, Jake Gyllenhaal, Amir Khan, Drew Barrymore, Jesse Jackson, Russell Westbrook, Mark Wahlberg, Lewis Hamilton, Leonardo DiCaprio, Don Cheadle, Michael Jordan, Sugar Ray Leonard, Paris Hilton, Nicki Minaj, Meek Mill, Ben Affleck, The Jonas Brothers, Michael Keaton, Tom Brady, Magic Johnson, Christian Bale, Bradley Cooper, Evander Holyfield, Mariah Carey, Sting, 50 Cent, and others.